NEWS

 © GOOD Worldwide Inc. All Rights Reserved.

-Autistic boy pens heartbreaking poem about being different and it's a beautiful lesson in acceptance
+Autistic boy's heartbreaking poem about being different a beautiful lesson in acceptance

-A classroom assignment turned into a book, this heartwarming poem by Benjamin is now viral all over the social media
+The classroom assignment turned into a book, and the heartwarming poem is now all over social media.

-Autistic boy pens heartbreaking poem about being different and it's a beautiful lesson in acceptance
+Autistic boy's heartbreaking poem about being different a beautiful lesson in acceptance

 Cover Image Source: Getty Images | Photo by Maskot

-Eight years ago, a 10-year-old boy with autism, Benjamin Giroux, was asked to write a poem in his school classroom.
-He penned down a poem called "I Am."
-When his parents read the poem, they were so touched by it that they shared the poetry on social media.
-The poem was reposted by the National Autism Association, a charity organization in Barrington, on its Facebook page (@nationalautism).
-The poem and the awareness hashtag #oddtoo instantly became viral and widespread all over the internet.
+Eight years ago, 10-year-old Benjamin Giroux, a boy with autism, was asked to write a poem for school titled "I Am."
+When his parents read it, they were so moved that they shared it on social media.
+The poem was soon reposted by the National Autism Association, a charity based in Barrington, on its Facebook page (@nationalautism).
+With the hashtag #oddtoo, the poem quickly went viral, spreading across the internet and touching thousands.

 Image source: Pexels | Photo by RDNE Stock project